sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 First, let's remember how to use the Avro Java API to deal with `Schema`, `GenericRecord`, and serialization/deserialization.

-## How to generate an Avro Schema and some records
+## How to create an Avro Schema and some records

 - Create a `User` schema with 80 columns: